desiby/stelligent-u/05-ec2/README.md

 back and change your lab's code and repeat that lab: parameterize the CFN template to accept both Linux and Windows AMI IDs, and provide the values via a scripted mechanism.
+>*At first I referred to the list in the launch window from the console*
+>
+>*See script in retrospective5.1 folder*

 #### Question: Resource Replacement

 _When updating a Stack containing an EC2 instance, [what other changes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html) will cause the same thing to occur as in Lab 5.1.3?_
+>*updating the imageId in the cfn template and updating the stack will cause the deletion of the affected resource with the previous imageId*

 ## Lesson 5.2: Instance Access